vuejs/docs/src/guide/essentials/event-handling.md

 </div>

-## Method Event Handlers
+## Method Handlers

-The logic for many event handlers will be more complex though, so keeping your JavaScript in the value of the `v-on` attribute isn't feasible.
-That's why `v-on` can also accept the name of a method you'd like to call.
+The logic for many event handlers will be more complex though, and likely isn't feasible with inline handlers.
+That's why `v-on` can also accept the name or path of a component method you'd like to call.

 For example: